bjelline/awesome-compose/official-documentation-samples/rails/README.md

 db_1   | 2018-03-21 20:18:37.772 UTC [1] LOG:  database system is ready to accept connections
 ```

 Finally, you need to create the database.
-In another terminal, run:
+In a terminal, run:

 ```console
 $ docker compose run web rake db:create